thednp/vite-plugin-vanjs/README.md

   )
 }
 ```
+**Notes**
-**Note** - when hovering the `A` component, if it links to a lazy component it will trigger that page component preload, but not preload any data.
+- when hovering the `A` component, if it links to a lazy component it will trigger that page component preload, but not preload any data;
+- if you use the regular `a` from `van.tags` instead of the `A` component, your application will work as a classic Multi-Page App (MPA).

 ### Metadata